data-preservation-programs/slingshot/participants/kapsel.md

 Everyone that wants to share large files in a fast, secure and cost effective way.

 ## (12) Do you have any users already or plans to acquire users soon?
 Yes, we’re trying to fill the gap the Mozilla Send’s shutdown has left in the market.
-We’ve initially been targeting previous users of Mozilla Send.
+We’ve initially been targeting previous users of Firefox Send.

 ## (13) What challenges do you anticipate with this project?
 - Manage the lifetime of user files and optimize the distribution of files between hot and cold storage.